gregmarine/ByGregMarine.com/Blog/src/2024/07/10_random-thoughts.md

 I was able to work in my workout today...hehehe Technically, I did a lot of casual working out on my trip through my various adventures.
 But nothing formal.
 It was nice to be back in the zone today.
 I took it a bit easy.
 I'll be back to my normal level of intensity soon I think.
 Since I'm not training for anything this year, I'm not putting any pressure on myself.
 This is more for fun and physical maintenance now.

+Something I wasn't able to work in was getting back to one of my personal projects.
+Originally I wasn't going to journal today...hehehe But that's what I ended up doing instead.
+My brain isn't feeling like going much further.
+I still have another devotional to do here in a bit...hehehe